 There are really only two reasons to stop at an airport bar: to kill time or to have a drink.
 Or, most likely, both.
-In fact, both were my reasons when I made my way to Cru – A Wine Bar at Dallas Love Field last week.
+In fact, both were my reasons when I made my way to a wine bar at Dallas Love Field last week.

 When I’m heading home from a trip and I’m traveling by myself, I love to afford myself the time to sit and have a real meal before boarding my return flight.
 Usually my schedule doesn’t allow for such luxuries because I’m always running late.
 But sometimes it works out and you get more than that drink you were looking for.